OPCFoundation/UA-.NETStandard/Docs/Build.md

 [OPCFoundation.NetStandard.Opc.Ua.Bindings.Https](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Bindings.Https/)

-The Https binding is a optional component to support UA over Https.
+The Https binding is an optional component to support UA over Https for 'opc.https' endpoints.

 [OPCFoundation.NetStandard.Opc.Ua.PubSub](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.PubSub/) (Beta)

 The PubSub library can be used to implement the publisher subscriber model.

+For the licenses please see the information in the packages.